Kaiwhakawhiti Reo ā-Waha

 Interpreters convert what people say from one language into another.

-Pay for interpreters varies depending on your employer, and whether you're a contractor working on call or a full-time employee.
+Pay for interpreters varies depending on the employer, and whether you're a contractor working on call or a full-time employee.

-Interpreters may be reimbursed for transport costs if they have to travel.
-Interpreters who are on call, or who work outside regular office hours, normally earn higher fees.
+Interpreters who work on call, or outside regular office hours, can earn higher fees.

 What you will do